eclipsefp/eclipsefp.github.com/features.md

 <tr>
 <td><img src="images/hoogle.png" /></td>
 <td valign="center" width="100%">The Haskell Browser allows your to navigate your entire collection of packages and modules.
 Get access to all
 the documentation of these modules withing the IDE.
-Apart from that, EclipseFP integrates the search abilities of Hoogle.
+Apart from that, EclipseFP integrates the search abilities of Hoogle.</td>
 </tr>
 </table>
 <br />